Twins vs. White Sox Player Props Betting Odds

 Buxton Stats

-- Buxton has recorded 25 hits with six doubles, a triple, seven home runs and 10 walks.
-He has driven in 17 runs.
+- Buxton has 26 hits with six doubles, a triple, seven home runs, 11 walks and 17 RBI.
+He's also stolen one base.

-- Buxton hopes to build on a five-game hitting streak in this matchup.
-In his last five games he is hitting .368 with three doubles, four home runs, two walks and nine RBI.
+- Buxton hopes to build on a six-game hitting streak in this matchup.
+In his last 10 games he is hitting .308 with four doubles, five home runs, four walks and 11 RBI.

 Buxton Recent Games